-Fai has appeared in a range of media, including BBC Radio 4 Women’s Hourand Bristol Community Radio, and has been interviewed by The Atlantic Magazine.
-She has written for The Irish Times, Hong Kong Express (in Italian) and Asia Express (in Italian).
+Fai has appeared in a range of media, including BBC Radio 4 Women’s Hour and Bristol Community Radio, and she has been interviewed by The Atlantic Magazine and Monocle 24.
+She has written for Taiwan Insight, The Irish Times, Hong Kong Express (in Italian) and Asia Express (in Italian).

 Fai was on the selection committee of the Dublin Chinese New Year Film Festival (2013).
-She has given public lectures at the Arnolfini, Royal Asiatic Society, Cornerhouse, British Film Institute, National Media Museum, National Film Theatre, Glasgow Film Theatre, Museum of East Asian Art, Bristol Museum and Art Gallery and Lighthouse Cinema (Dublin).
+She has given public lectures about East Asian films at the Arnolfini, Royal Asiatic Society, Cornerhouse, British Film Institute, National Media Museum, National Film Theatre, Glasgow Film Theatre, Museum of East Asian Art, Bristol Museum and Art Gallery, and Lighthouse Cinema (Dublin).

-Her co-curated exhibition ‘Ten Thousand LI: Chinese Infusion in Contemporary British Culture’ toured Openeye Gallery, Collins Gallery, Impressions Gallery, Folly Gallery, Photofusion and Museum of Lincolnshire Life (2002-2004).
+Her co-curated exhibition ‘Ten Thousand Li: Chinese Infusion in Contemporary British Culture’ toured the Openeye Gallery, Collins Gallery, Impressions Gallery, Folly Gallery, Photofusion and Museum of Lincolnshire Life (2002-2004).

 - Digital Entrepreneurship, Gender and Intersectionality: An East Asian Perspective (Palgrave MacMillan, 2018)